-Pre and Co-requisites: N7501, N7540, or permission of the instructor Three Semester Credits: (Contract Hours per Week: Lecture 3)
+Pre and Co-requisites: N7501, N7540, or permission of the instructor

 N7525D Biobehavioral Interactions in Research

 This course is designed to provide an overview of biobehavioral interactions among psychosocial, behavioral, environmental, and individual factors and biological responses in relation to health and health-related outcomes.
 The course content is focused on a review of selective biobehavioral theories and conceptual models, in-depth exploration and critical analysis of current biobehavioral interaction research, discussions on conceptual and methodological issues, effectiveness of selective non-pharmacological interventions on biobehavioral and health outcomes, and future directions for research in this area.